Skip to content

 Readonly Mode

-When MCP_READONLY=true, write tools (create_risk_acceptance, create_remediation, update_remediation_status) are not registered.
+When MCP_READONLY=true, write tools (create_risk_acceptance, request_cve_suppression, create_remediation, update_remediation_status) are not registered.
 They will not appear in the tool list, preventing the AI assistant from attempting any mutations.
+Read-only tools and prompts remain available.

 This is recommended for initial rollouts or environments where AI-driven changes are not yet approved.